tahowallet/extension/rfb/rfb-2-signers-ui.md

 At times, transactions can depend on message signatures.
 As one example, EIP-2612 specifies a message structure whose signature authorizes the movement of funds on behalf of a user by a specified spender.
-Notably, however, this is not a guaranteed fact, and other tools like Sign In with Ethereum produce signatures that aren't necessarily ever used for on-chain actions.
+Notably, this dependency is not always present, and other tools like Sign In with Ethereum produce signatures that aren't necessarily used for on-chain actions.

 This RFB focuses specifically on the question of how to structure UI component flow to accommodate different types of signers, but _does not_ look at how